cub01d/hangman/README.md

-CS176A Computer Networking
-Fall 2017, UCSB
-Kenneth Chan
-Vanessa Mejia

 # Hangman game

 Multithreaded hangman game with support for up to 3 simultaneous connections.
+Written for UCSB CS176A Computer Networking Fall 2017 by
+- Kenneth Chan
+- Vanessa Mejia

 ## Compiling and running